-- Job-protected family leave: to care for a child due to a COVID-19 or other public health emergency school or daycare closure during a state of emergency; care for a family member, or someone who is the equivalent of a family member, with a serious health condition (including COVID-19) or who has been isolated or quarantined because of suspected exposure to a communicable disease (including COVID-19); or care for or bond with a child, as long as the leave begins within 1 year of the child’s birth or placement for adoption or foster care.
+- Job-protected family leave: to care for a child due to a public health emergency school or daycare closure during a state of emergency; care for a family member, or someone who is the equivalent of a family member, with a serious health condition or who has been isolated or quarantined because of suspected exposure to a communicable disease; or care for or bond with a child, as long as the leave begins within 1 year of the child’s birth or placement for adoption or foster care.
 Learn more about the NJ Family Leave Act at njcivilrights.gov.

-- Unemployment Insurance: if you lose your job or work hours through no fault of your own, including certain COVID-19 situations up until September 4, 2021.
+- Unemployment Insurance: if you lose your job or work hours through no fault of your own.
 You must have earned a certain amount and be authorized to work in the U.S. Learn more at myunemployment.nj.gov.

 - NJ Family Leave Insurance & Temporary Disability Insurance: if you cannot work because you must care for your own or a loved one’s illness or injury, bond with a new child, or recover from pregnancy/childbirth.
 You must have earned a certain amount to be eligible, and the application requires a valid social security number.
 Learn more about these programs at myleavebenefits.nj.gov.